yelbachir/multgam_pkg/README.md

-# multgam : automatic smoothing for multiple GAMs
+# multgam: automatic smoothing for multiple GAMs
 The Rcpp package `multgam` implements the double optimization for automatically smoothing multiple generalized additive models as described in El-Bachir and Davison (2019).
 This uses R as an interface to the optimization code implemented in C++, and uses the R package `mgcv` to set up the inputs and for visualizing the outputs.

 ## 1. Installation